might-guy106/telugu-HWR-with-confidence-calibration/README.md

 ## Acknowledgements

-- This project was developed as part of research on handwriting recognition with confidence calibration.
+- This project was developed as part of EE698R course project.